 - Never throw them in a public trash container.
 Tear them up or shred them at home when you no longer need them.

 - Choose to do business with companies you know are reputable, particularly online.

 - When conducting business online, use a secure browser that encrypts or scrambles purchase information and make sure your browser's padlock or key icon is active.

-- Don't open e-mail from unknown sources.
-Use the most up to date virus detection software available.
+- Don't open e-mail or download content from unknown sources.
+To ensure that your computer is protected from malware and harmful viruses, always use the most up to date anti-virus detection software available.

 - Order a copy of your credit report from the three credit reporting agencies every year and make sure all the information is correct, especially your name, address, and Social Security number.
 Look for indications of fraud, such as unauthorized applications, unfamiliar credit accounts, credit inquiries and defaults and delinquencies that you did not cause.